utilForever/RosettaStone/Documents/HowToAddCard.md

 The next thing to do is to add selected card to the card set.
 There are C++ source files for each card set in `Sources/CardSets`.
 Card `CS2_124` that you will add is a basic card set.
 This card should be added to `CoreCardsGen.cpp`.

+if you select EXPERT1 set card, use `Expert1CardsGen.cpp`. or if you select HOF set card, use `HOFCardsGen.cpp`.

 The main code for `CoreCardsGen.cpp` is as follows.

 ```C++